leoshtika/eventkit/README.md

 ------------

 - If you are going to use Vagrant for this project you will need to install Virtualbox and Vagrant to your machine.
 All the needed components are already installed there.
-- If you have your own developing enviroment make sure you have a LAMP stack with PHP 5.4.0. or higher and **php5-intl** extension enabled (used for International date/time/number/currency formatting).
-To install this extension on Ubuntu run: `sudo apt-get install php5-intl`.
+- If you have your own developing environment make sure you have a LAMP stack with PHP 5.4.0. or higher (PHP 5.6 is recommended) and **php5.6-mcrypt curl php5.6-curl php5.6-mysql php5.6-intl php5.6-mbstring** extensions installed and enabled.

 Prepare your development environment